shuky19/sublime_debugger/README.md

 * Breakpoints, conditional breakpoints and temporary breakpoints (goto) support.
 * Works on Sublime Text 3 (later version will work on both 2 and 3)
 * MRI 1.9.3 support (using debugger gem).
+* MRI 2.0.0 support (using my fork for byebug gem).
 * Linux, Window, OSX support

 ## Soon